The Scout (1994 film): Production

-The film was based on a Roger Angell article which had been optioned by Andrew Bergman's producing partner.
-Bergman wrote his script for Peter Falk to play the scout and Jim Belushi to play the player.
+The film was based on a Roger Angell article "Scout" published in The New Yorker in 1976, which had been optioned by Andrew Bergman's producing partner.
+Bergman wrote his script for Peter Falk to play the scout Al Percolo and Jim Belushi to play the player Steve Nebraska.
 "There were honestly five different versions of this movie," says Bergman.
 "The original version was, he found this guy in Mexico who’s the second white man ever to receive these injections, the first being Babe Ruth.
 And it was this political guy on the run.
 It was a completely different kind of movie."

 Falk was not available then Walter Matthau was going to make it with Michael Ritchie.
-The project did not proceed until years later with Ritchie directing and Albert Brooks playing the scout.
-"That wasn’t my conception at all," said Bergman.
+The project did not proceed until years later with Ritchie directing and Albert Brooks playing the scout Al. "That wasn’t my conception at all," said Bergman.
 "The original conception was much more bananas.
 The Scout still has glimmers of the original, but not doing the original is high up on my very large list of regrets, because Peter was born to play that guy.
 He’s so obtuse and that tunnel-vision thing he had was just great.”

 In a July 1999 interview with Gavin Smith in Film Comment, Brooks said that The Scout was originally intended for Rodney Dangerfield.
 "It was lying around, never going to get made, and I said I would like to do that."

 Brooks said that he contributed to a rewrite of the script because "it was written very silly."
-The version he worked on, he said, "did not end like 'Rocky' with that bullshit big ending."
+The version he worked on, he said, "did not end like Rocky with that bullshit big ending."
 But according to Brooks, the studio forced Ritchie to change the ending.

-Cameos

-Bob Costas, Tim McCarver, Tony Bennett, John Sterling, Keith Hernández, Bret Saberhagen, George Steinbrenner, Brian Cashman, Ozzie Smith, Bob Tewksbury and Bobby Murcer, among others, play themselves in the film.
+Bob Costas, Tim McCarver, Tony Bennett, John Sterling, Keith Hernandez, Bret Saberhagen, George Steinbrenner, Ozzie Smith, Bob Tewksbury and Bobby Murcer, among others, play themselves in the film.

 Reception

-The Scout was a box-office flop and the reviews were predominantly negative, with TV Guide stating, "'The Scout' feels like a classic case of too many cooks spoiling the broth."
+The Scout was a box-office flop and the reviews were predominantly negative, with TV Guide stating, "The Scout feels like a classic case of too many cooks spoiling the broth."
 Variety also negatively reviewed the film, saying that Brooks and Ritchie "never quite commit to either of the movie's disparate chords -- bailing out of the batter's box in terms of the psychological drama and, after some amusing moments at the outset, generally steering clear of broad comedy."
 Time magazine's Richard Schickel praised the film, writing, "The Scout is the best comedy-fantasy about baseball ever made, which goes to show that if Hollywood keeps trying, eventually someone will get it right."
-The film holds a 28% rating on Rotten Tomatoes based on 25 reviews.
+The film holds a 31% rating on Rotten Tomatoes based on 26 reviews.